-- Theme and Variations for Snare Drum is a short theme with five short variations.
-The variations are very abstract, which might make it difficult to hear the theme within the variations.
+Theme and Variations for Snare Drum (2013) is a short theme with five short variations.
+The variations are somewhat abstract, which might make it difficult to hear the theme within them.
 The theme is concise; it's only the first bar of music, and the three bars after it complete the phrase.
-(Written in Fall, 2013)

-- Rhythmic Rectitude is a short timpani etude for four drums.
+Rhythmic Rectitude (2014) is a short timpani etude for four drums.
 The main challenges of this etude are rhythmic expertise, paradiddles and their inversions, speed, accuracy, dynamics, and feel.
 It’s a good idea to try playing the etude on marimba or piano at a higher octave in order to hear the harmonic intentions.
-(Written in Fall, 2014)

-- Intimacy Versus Isolation is a short etude focused on extreme dynamic contrast, rhythmic expertise, and metric modulation.
+Intimacy Versus Isolation (2014) is a short etude focused on extreme dynamic contrast, rhythmic expertise, and metric modulation.
 The loud dynamics can be thought of as moods during times of isolation, while on the other hand the soft and peaceful dynamics are a reflection of intimacy.
-(Written in Fall, 2014)

 · Stickings: The stickings provided are not the only options; they're just a suggestion.
 The reason there are two right strokes before flams is for consistency in sound and technique; this is also a personal opinion and not the only possibility.

 · Repeats: The exercises inside repeat signs could be played many times in a row.
 For a challenge, the exercises can also be played back to back without any repeat signs.

 · Tempo: The ultimate goal tempo should be quarter = 112.
 It would be beneficial to start at quarter = 60, and then work your way up.

 · Dynamics: Strive for pp. It should also be practiced at p, mp and mf.

 (Written in Fall, 2014)